SEmotion/2020/README.md

 # Deploying

-If you have SSH access to the server, the makefile can deploy the website automatically.
-First, open the makefile and set the variables `USERNAME`, `HOSTNAME`, `HOME_DIRECTORY`, and `PUBLISHED_DIRECTORY` to match the server.
+If you have access to year-specific repository, the makefile can deploy the website automatically.
+Simply run `make deploy`.

-Then, if you have an SSH key at `~/.ssh/id_rsa.pub` on your local machine, you can add that key as trusted by running `make authorization` (or `gmake authorization`) and entering the server account's password twice.
-Otherwise you will have to enter the password every time you want to deploy.

-To deploy the site, simply run `make deploy`.